vuatech/RPM-Spec-Info/readme.txt

 Test logs/mock output from abf/build process can be used to frind provided lines for packages.

 Cargo:
-cargo vendor = download of dependencies tar -zxf %{SOURCE1}
+cargo vendor = download of dependencies into a vendor folder.
+This vendor folder needs to be compressed and added as a source tar -zxf %{SOURCE1}
 mkdir -p .cargo
 cat >> .cargo/config.toml << EOF